zhiming-xu/fluid-sim/docs/final.md

 **Lessons learned**

-One of the critical lesson we've learned is to walk through several academic research paper and adjust the formulas and algorithm pseudo codes into mathematical and physical simulation model according to our project code structure.
+One of the critical lesson we've learned is to walk through several academic research paper and adjust the formulas and algorithm pseudo codes into mathematical and physical simulation model fitting our project code structure.

 ### Results